 Mean score of companies in the Education Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-University of Windsor's score of 23 is lower than 65% of the industry.
+University of Windsor's score of 26 is higher than 51% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 The University of Windsor currently does not have available carbon emissions data, as indicated by the absence of specific figures for the most recent year.
 Consequently, there are no recorded emissions in kg CO2e, nor are there any documented reduction targets or climate pledges at this time.
-In the context of climate commitments, the University of Windsor has not outlined specific initiatives or targets related to the Science Based Targets initiative (SBTi) or other industry-standard frameworks.
-This lack of data suggests that the university may still be in the early stages of developing a comprehensive climate strategy.
-As the institution progresses, it may consider establishing measurable reduction targets and engaging in initiatives that align with global climate goals, thereby contributing to broader sustainability efforts within the higher education sector.
+In the context of climate commitments, the University of Windsor has not outlined specific initiatives or targets related to carbon emissions reduction.
+This lack of data suggests that the institution may still be in the early stages of developing a comprehensive climate strategy or reporting framework.
+As the university progresses in its sustainability efforts, it may consider establishing measurable targets aligned with industry standards, such as those set by the Science Based Targets initiative (SBTi), to enhance its climate action framework.